wndrsn1/wndrsn1/README.md

 Pursuing Chemical Engineering at the University of Iowa

-Conducting Research on Machine Learning with [thegomeslab](https://github.com/thegomeslab)

-Conducting Research on atmsospheric science and LiDAR with the McGill Group
+Conducting Research on Machine Learning with atmsospheric science and LiDAR data at [thegomeslab](https://github.com/thegomeslab) and the McGill Research Group.

 ## Previous Projects